Xilinx/brevitas/docsrc/source/faq.rst

 **Q: Pytorch supports quantization-aware training.
 Why should I use Brevitas?**

-**A:** Quantization in Pytorch is designed to target two specific CPU backends (FBGEMM and qnnpack).
-Export to standard ONNX for quantized operators is not supported (only to a custom ONNX based format supported by the Caffe2).
+**A:** Quantization in Pytorch is designed to target specific backends supported by PyTorch itself (currently FBGEMM and qnnpack).

 Brevitas is designed as a platform to implement novel quantization algorithms to target a variety of hardware backends adhering to a loose set of assumptions (i.e. uniform affine quantization).

 **Q: How can I train X/Y and run it on hardware W/Z?
 I can't find any documentation.**